Review by Ian Keogh

 The main super villain of the piece is sorceress Morgana LeFay, whose had run-ins with the Avengers before.
 Here, though, they’re intervening on behalf of tyrant Doctor Doom.
 It’s all too rare that we see that he’s also an adept at Marvel style magic, but despite a clever twist to the conclusion the superhero fight comes a distant second to the accompanying material, which is more character based.

-Dark Avengers Assemble can also be found with the following collection Molecule Man in the Dark Avengers Omnibus.
+Dark Avengers Assemble can also be found with the following collection Molecule Man in the Dark Avengers Omnibus or the equivalent paperback version Dark Avengers by Brian Michael Bendis: The Complete Collection.
 Those interested in following the exact continuity should first stop off for Utopia, as Osborn attempts to form his own team of X-Men.